TRASAL/frbpoppy/README.rst

     $ git clone https://github.com/davidgardenier/frbpoppy

+3. It's important that frbpoppy is installed locally.
+Why?
+It means that you can play around with the code without having to dig into a system wide install.
-3. Install frbpoppy locally on Ubuntu by going to the downloaded directory and running:
+   Install frbpoppy locally by going to the downloaded directory and running:
    ::

     $ python3 setup.py develop